KosuruGowthambabu/SQL-PROJECT/README.md

 //
 DELIMITER ;

--- 2. Procedure to list all courses above a fee threshold DELIMITER //
+-- 2. Procedure to list all courses above a fee threshold-------> DELIMITER //
 CREATE PROCEDURE CoursesAboveFee(IN fee DECIMAL(10,2))
 BEGIN